LOG Pipeline User Manual¶

 After completing the configuration, use the command line datakit --restart

-to restart DataKit to apply the changes.
+to restart DataKit and make the configuration take effect.

 For more Nginx collector configurations, refer to Nginx.